 Employees are eligible for coverage.
 Retirees are eligible for GBP coverage if they have at least 10 years of eligible service credit, and are age 65 or older, or meet the Rule of 80.

-Spouse and children must
+Your spouse and children must

 meet the eligibility requirements